 Learning Support for Faculty

-- Provides assistance to all faculty utilizing technology for learning and supported tools.
+- We help all faculty utilizing technology for learning and supported tools.

-- Support for developing multimedia content and meeting accessibility standards for online learning.
+- We support the development of multimedia content and meeting accessibility standards and quality standards for online learning.

 *Please maintain accessibility guidelines when adapting these templates.